Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 # Node-RED Contrib ODBC MJ

 A powerful and robust Node-RED node to connect to any ODBC data source.
-It features connection pooling, advanced retry logic, secure credential management, dynamic query sources, and result set streaming.
+It features connection pooling, advanced retry logic, secure credential management, dynamic query sources, result set streaming, and configurable timeouts.

 This node is a fork with significant enhancements to provide stability and advanced features for enterprise use cases.